sparisi/gym_gridworlds/README.md

 - Any action in small penalty tiles: -0.1
 - Walking on a pit tile: -100
 - Otherwise: 0

+If the environment is made with `no_stay=True`, then the agent receives positive rewards for any action done in a goal state.
+Note that the reward still depends on the current state and not on the next state.

 &#10148; <strong>Noisy Rewards</strong>
 White noise can be added to all rewards by passing `reward_noise_std`,